The Absolute Insanity of Not Buying a Home When You’re Young

 You’ll also need to pay property taxes of 2% of the value of your house every year for as long as you own the place.
 And don’t forget the maintenance you’ll certainly need to save for over the course of ownership.
 We’ll assume 1% of the home value—which is high—because you don’t want to make any repairs yourself yourself or compare bids to get the best deal.

-Put this all together and here’s what you’ll pay to own this house if you live to be 80:
+Put this all together and here’s what you’ll have paid for your home once you reach the age of 80:

 - Down Payment: $25,000